 Women alone: Fine

-Drugs, cigarettes and alcohol: Fantastic and cheap wine.
+Local poisons for the body: Fantastic and cheap wine.
 Pisco is the national drink (never mention that you heard it came from Peru), in its more sophisticated form: Pisco Sours, less so and a popular student drink: Piscola (Pisco and Coca-Cola).
 For the adventurous, a 'terromoto' literary 'Earthquake' is the way to go.
 Based on wine, fruit juice, served in pitchers and topped with ice-cream, it creates a lasting memory.

 Rating: 7.5/10 (if you have time and not on a very tight budget)